Dental Implants

 Implant Supported Dentures

 For patients who are missing many or all of their teeth, implant supported dentures may be an alternative to traditional dentures.
-This solution requires the placement of two or more implants.
+This solution requires the placement of two or more implants for missing teeth.
 In order to replace a full arch denture, a minimum of four implants is generally recommended.
 Eligibility for this solution is dependent upon a number of factors, with jaw bone density being one of the most significant determining factors.

 Traditional dentures rely on an acrylic base that sits directly on the gums, held in place by a paste or adhesive.
 Using implants as supports for dentures allows for a smaller and more comfortable base and less shifting of the prosthesis during use.